sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

 ![Epping Forest Predicted vs Actual NDVI](01_Figures/predicted_vs_actual_epping.png)

-The Random Forest model trained on Richmond Park was applied to Epping Forest to test spatial generalisation.
+The Random Forest model trained on Richmond Park was applied to Epping Forest to test model performance.
 The external test results show strong performance, with an R² of approximately 0.94 and an RMSE of approximately 0.061.

 The residual map shows that most errors are close to zero, although once again larger errors occur around land-cover boundaries, open fields and urban margins.
 This suggests that the model was able to predict NDVI accurately in a separate London vegetation landscape.